 Go to the Data tab and pick one of the import options.
 It’s easy to import data into an Excel workbook.
 In the example, you are using a CSV file to create the initial dataset for our dashboard.

-Okay, our raw data is in Excel.
-Now you can start the data cleansing process.
+Our raw data is in Excel.
+Now, you can start the data cleansing process.
 There are many tricks to clean and consolidate data.

 - Sort data to see extremes and peaks